Flying with chronic low back pain? There are steps you can take both before and during your flight to better manage your back pain.

 - Give you tips for traveling (getting through security) with your transcutaneous electrical nerve stimulation (TENS) unit

 - Allow non-medical assistants to accompany you through security and boarding.

-- Exploring the possibility of taking a flight when there will be less people on board and more room for you to lie down across seats.
+- Consider taking a flight when there will be fewer people on board and more room for you to lie down across seats.

-- Trying to limit the down time between in-flight connections or layovers, if applicable.
+- Try to limit the down time between in-flight connections or layovers, if applicable.